flojoy-ai/docs/docs/instruments-wiki/Qubit Controller/SHFQC/SHFQC.md

 # Print the available Scopes
 print(shfqc.scopes())

-# Close the connection
+# Close the connection to the SHFQC Qubit Controller
 shfqc.close()
 ```

 This code imports the necessary modules and creates an instance of the `SHFQC` instrument driver.
 You can then use the `sgchannels()`, `qachannels()`, and `scopes()` methods to print the available SGChannels, QAChannels, and Scopes, respectively.
-Finally, the connection is closed using the `close()` method.
+Finally, the `close()` method is called to close the connection to the SHFQC Qubit Controller.

 </TabItem>
 </Tabs>